 Grand Theft Auto: San Andreas: Tenpenny, Pulaski, and the Ballas in the video "The Introduction", killing CJ's mother so that he came to Los Santos and give him an easy scapegoat for Pendlebury's murder.
 And the worst is that they murdered him.

-Tenpenny probably also when it has been crossed this in many missions, forcing CJ to kill people who want to discover their corruption, including FBI agents.
+Tenpenny probably also crossed this in many missions, forcing CJ to kill people who want to discover their corruption, including FBI agents.

 OG Loc absolutely crosses it when he ordered CJ to kidnap and kill the manager of Mad Dog, and as if that were not enough, also ordered him to kill all his guards and steal the rhyme book of Mad Dog to be made famous.
-It is incredible that an apparently comedic character and even ridiculed by their partners has become so vile.
-In fact, this action made Mad Dog Driven to Suicide.
+It is incredible that an apparently comedic character and even ridiculed by their partners has become so vile, especially since later on Mad Dog is Driven to Suicide

 Catalina, shooting civilians randomly in a betting house simply because she enjoys it.
 Even CJ himself was disgusted by Catalina.